 Romero Campbell is running for the seat held by board President Anne Rowe, who is barred by term limits from running again.
-Two other candidates are also vying for the seat: Kristi Leech, a former nurse and the mother of a student with special needs, and Scott Baldermann, who previously served as president of the parent-teacher association at his children’s school, and Radhika Nath, a mother who has a doctorate in public policy and works in health care.
+Two other candidates are also vying for the seat: Scott Baldermann, who previously served as president of the parent-teacher association at his children’s school, and Radhika Nath, a mother who has a doctorate in public policy and works in health care.
 Candidate Kristi Leech dropped out of the race in July.

 Romero Campbell was less explicit about her political stance.
 Asked about the direction of the district, she said previous leaders “made decisions with the information they had in front of them.
 As a new board, there will be new information.”

 “My background and work experience has been around, ‘How do we bring people together to find solutions?’”
 Romero Campbell said.
 “When we make it a win-lose game, then who ends up losing?
 If it’s at the price of having students lose, I’m not for that.”

 Charter schools are a hot-button issue in Denver because some community members believe the independently run public schools siphon money and students from traditional public schools.
 Romero Campbell said her view is that “charters are part of our ecosystem.”